The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Automorphic Forms

-Remark: The Selberg eigenvalue conjecture predicts that the case that $s$ has non-zero real part in the first and third bullet points above never occurs as a local component of any automorphic representation, but one cannot at present rule this possibility out.
+Remark 1: The Selberg eigenvalue conjecture predicts that the cases \eqref{wt0} and \eqref{wt1cs} above with $s$ real and non-zero never occur as local components of any automorphic representation, but one cannot at present rule out this possibility.

+Remark 2: The explicit choice of $W$ given in part (2) of the above theorem is used later to justify the choice of normalization in Theorem \ref{thm:KuznetsovTraceFormula} (see the remarks following it).
+In addition, we believe it could be valuable to record Theorem \ref{thm:fe} for the sake of reference.